7xeh/SpicyLyricTranslate/README.md

 ## How It Works

-Uses Google Translate with LibreTranslate as fallback.
+1. **Translation** - Uses Google Translate API with LibreTranslate as fallback
-Automatically detects the source language and avoids unnecessary translations.
+2. **Language Detection** - Automatically detects source language and skips if already in target language
-Results are cached locally for 7 days.
+3. **Batch Processing** - Translates all lyrics at once for efficiency with rate limiting
+4. **Smart Caching** - Results cached locally (up to 500 entries) with 7-day expiry
+5. **Retry Logic** - Automatic retries with exponential backoff on failures
+6. **Offline Mode** - Falls back to cached translations when offline

+## Technical Details

+- **Storage**: Uses browser localStorage with `spicy-lyric-translater:` prefix
+- **Cache Limit**: 500 entries max, automatically prunes oldest entries
+- **Rate Limiting**: 100ms minimum delay between API calls
+- **Retry Policy**: Up to 3 retries with exponential backoff

 ## Development